svikso/elk-perf-test-monitoring/README.md

 By default, the solution doesn't contain any test data.
 To load the default sample test data set:

-1. Excute `sudo chmod go-w filebeat/filebeat.yml` to ensure `filebeat\filebeat.yml` has write permission only for the owner
+1. Execute `sudo chmod go-w filebeat/filebeat.yml` to ensure `filebeat\filebeat.yml` has write permission only for the owner
-1. run `docker compose -f docker-compose.filebeat.yml up -d` command from project root folder.
+1. Run `docker compose -f docker-compose.filebeat.yml up -d` command from project root folder.
 It starts the Filebeat container that pushes test data from `sample-data-set` folder to the solution.

 ## Grafana dashboards